sanjogpandasp/Android-Security-Reference/boot/bootloader.md

 AFAIK there is no single and/or public apis/methods to check the bootloader lock status.
 OEMs have different private approaches for doing this.

-See [SamDunk!][SamDunk] for some mention of this and a related Samsung vuln.
+See [SamDunk][SamDunk] for some mention of this and a related Samsung vuln.

 > Manufacturers	employ	a	wide	variety	of	methods	and	mechanisms	to	determine	and	control	a device’s	bootloader	lock	status.
 Motorola	uses	TrustZone	protected	fuses,	HTC	uses	data	in	a